MicrosoftDocs/Viva/Viva/learning/linkedin-learning-free-courses.md

 A selection of courses are available from LinkedIn Learning for free.
 This means you don't need an Enterprise license for users in your organization to access these courses.
 LinkedIn Learning is enabled as a content source by default in Viva Learning.
 [Learn more about content sources in Viva Learning](content-sources-365-admin-center.md).

 > [!NOTE]
-> You'll need to search the course in Viva Learning to get free access.
+> You'll need to search the course in the Viva Learning app for Teams to get free access.

 ## Courses in English